 Laughing at Eddie Valiant fall is remembering the joke, and for a moment parting with who we are to abandon ourselves to sheer absurdity.
 Reality is weird and even after thousands of years human beings really have no idea what is going on in existence.
 Faced with such overwhelming absurdity laughing at a rabbit get a fridge dropped on his head really isn’t that far away from recognizing your own mortality and laughing it off.

 And so, as a great man once said:

 Porky Pig: All right.
 M-m-m-ove along now.
 Th-th-there’s nothing left to see here.
 That’s all folks.
 Mmm, I like the sound of that.
 [Turns to audience; iris closes in on Porky and “Merry-Go-Round Broke Down” plays on soundtrack] Th-th-th-that’s all, folks!

-There wasn’t really an opportunity to include it in the essay but in one of my favorite Calvin Hobbes sketches the two friends are walking through the woods talking about absurdity and how odd it is that human beings laugh at it.
+There wasn’t really an opportunity to include it in the essay, but in one of my favorite Calvin Hobbes sketches the two friends are walking through the woods talking about absurdity and how odd it is that human beings laugh at it.
 If you pay attention there’s a moment of philosophic and comedic brilliance that could only ever be achieved by Bill Waterson.
 Enjoy:

 Aristotle, Creative Writing, Discourse, Essais, Essay, Experimental Essay, Finnegan's Wake, Friedrich Nietzsche, James Joyce, Mark Twain Annual, Michel de Montaigne, Oxford Dictionary, Playboy, Prime Numbers, The New Yorker, Ulysses, Webster's Dictionary